wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools/Awesome-Documents.md

 - [Trilium #Project#](https://github.com/zadam/trilium): Trilium Notes is a hierarchical note taking application with focus on building large personal knowledge bases.

+## Knowledge Management

+- [Foam #Project#](https://github.com/foambubble/foam): A personal knowledge management and sharing system for VSCode.

+- [Archivy #Project#](https://github.com/Uzay-G/archivy): Archivy is a self-hosted knowledge repository that allows you to safely preserve useful content that contributes to your knowledge bank.

 # Editor

 ## Todo Notes